Extremal effective curves and non-semiample line bundles on $\overline{\rm{M}}_{g,n}$: Further Questions

 Finally, we note that \cref{thm:main2} and \cref{thm:main3} hold in almost arbitrary characteristic, whereas \cref{thm:main1} and \cref{cor:main1cor} hold only over fields of characteristic zero.
 Moreover, as shown in \cite{Ke99} and also in \cref{cor:main1cor}, there exist divisors that are semiample, as well as morphisms that occur only over fields of positive characteristic.
 This demonstrates that the geometry of $\M{g}{n}$ depends strongly on the characteristic of the base field, and raises the question of providing a modular description of such morphisms in positive characteristic (cf.~\cref{subsec:morph}).

 One may compare this with the complete subvariety problem for the moduli space of abelian varieties $A_g$ \cite{KS03, GMMT25}, where the maximal-dimensional complete subvariety of $A_g$ is described in terms of the $p$-rank, a structure that exists only in positive characteristic.
 Just as this problem highlights the role of the $p$-rank, we expect that the answer to the question raised in \cref{subsec:morph} will likewise shed further light on the essential differences between $\M{g}{n}$ in positive and in zero characteristic.
+In particular, since \cref{thm:M3ncont} provides an example of a contraction of \( \M{3}{n} \) with a remarkably simple description that exists only in positive characteristic, it is an interesting problem to find a modular interpretation of this morphism.
+Such a description could potentially reveal new structural features of curves in positive characteristic.